megabert/ruby-proxmox-testhacks/README.md

 ### Methods:
    * networks ( returns array of network objects from the node )
    * qemus ( returns array of existing qemu vms on the node )
-   * storage ( returns array of existing storages on the node )
+   * storages ( returns array of existing storages on the node )
    * create_qemu ( creates a qemu_vm on the node )
    * qemu_by_id ( returns Proxmox.NodeQemu Object if id is found)
    * storage_by_free_space( returns Proxmox.NodeStorage Object if a storage with content images and enough free space exists)